K\"ahlerness of compact Hermitian surfaces under semi-definite Strominger-Bismut-Ricci curvatures: Introduction

 or

 then $(M,\omega)$ is a K\"ahler surface. \end{theorem}

 Streets-Tian \cite{ST10} defined that a Hermitian metric $\omega$ is Hermitian-symplectic if there exists a $(2,0)$-form $\alpha$ such that $d(\alpha+\omega+\bar{\alpha})=0$, and proved that a compact Hermitian surface is Hermitian-symplectic if and only if it is K\"ahler (see another proof in \cite[Theorem 1.2]{LZ09}).
-A Hermitian-symmetric metric must be pluriclosed, namely, $\partial\bar{\partial}\omega=0$, which in complex dimension 2 is equivalent to that $\omega$ is Gauduchon.
+A Hermitian-symmetric metric must be pluriclosed, namely, $\partial\bar{\partial}\omega=0$, which in complex dimension two is equivalent to that $\omega$ is Gauduchon.

 Every compact complex surface admits a Gauduchon metric (see \cite{Gau77}).
-When $\omega$ in Theorems \ref{thm1.2} and \ref{thm1.3} is assumed to be a Gauduchon metric, the non-positivity conditions on the second and third Strominger-Bismut-Ricci curvatures can be further relaxed, respectively. \begin{theorem} Let $(M,\omega)$ be a compact Hermitian surface with $\omega$ is a Gauduchon metric.
-If $\mathcal{R}ic^{SB,\mathbb{C}(2,0)}=0$, and
+When $\omega$ in Theorems \ref{thm1.2} and \ref{thm1.3} is assumed to be a Gauduchon metric, the non-positivity conditions on the second and third Strominger-Bismut-Ricci curvatures can be further relaxed, respectively. \begin{theorem} Let $(M,\omega)$ be a compact Hermitian surface, and suppose that $\omega$ is a Gauduchon metric.
+If $\mathcal{R}ic^{SB,\mathbb{C}}_{(2,0)}=0$, and

 then $(M,\omega)$ is a K\"ahler surface. \end{theorem}